-Office 2013 applications so once you know how they work you won't have to relearn them when you use other applications.
+Office 2016 applications so once you know how they work you won't have to relearn them when you use other applications.

+Home Insert Design Layout Reference es Mailings Revie w View ⊈Tell me Ivana Robinson P4 Share

+Paste Calibri (Body) ▼ B I U ▼ aka $\begin{array}{c c} 11 & \bullet & A^ & A^ \\ \hline & \bullet & \mathbf{x}2 & \mathbf{x}^2 & A^ \\ \end{array}$ Aa - 1 = - = - • = • = = = = = 1 = - □ - 2↓ ¶ AaBbCcDc AaBbCcDo 11 Normal 11 No Spac. ing

+Clipboard 🗔 Font G. Paragraph 🕞 Styles F2 ~

+1.11.1.1.2]]

+-

-- The FILE tab is used to access the Backstage view which contains file management functions, such as saving, opening, closing, printing, sharing, and so on.
+The File tab is used to access the Backstage view which contains file management functions, such as saving, opening, closing, printing, sharing, and so on.
 There is also information contained here such as your document Properties.
-Options are also available so that you can set your working preferences for Word. - The ribbon is the tabbed band that appears across the top of the window.
+Options are also available so that you can set your working preferences for Word.

+The ribbon is the tabbed band that appears across the top of the window.
 It is the control centre of Word.
 You use the tabs on the ribbon to access the commands that are categorised into groups.
-The commands include galleries of formatting options you can select from, such as the Styles gallery shown above. - The Insertion point shows where the text will appear if you start typing. - The Mouse Pointer is used, amongst other things, to move the insertion point to different locations in the document.
-It may appear as a pointer or an I-bar, as in this example, or any number of other forms, depending upon its function at that position on the screen. - The Status bar appears across the bottom of the window and displays the current location of the insertion point, page number and word count.
-You can access additional information such as Section number, Column number, and so on, by right clicking on the Status bar. - Dialog box launchers are positioned in the bottom right corner of some groups of commands on the ribbon.
-Clicking on a dialog box launcher opens a dialog box with additional options relating to that group of commands. - The Scroll bar indicates your current position in the document and lets you move to other positions in the document by clicking or dragging the bar.
-The arrows can also be used to move through the document. - The View buttons and the Zoom slider are used to change the view and to increase or decrease the zoom ratio for your document.
+The commands include galleries of formatting options you can select from, such as the Styles gallery shown above.

+The Mouse Pointer is used, amongst other things, to move the insertion point to different locations in the document.
+It may appear as a pointer or an I-bar, as in this example, or any number of other forms, depending upon its function at that position on the screen.

-How Microsoft Word 2013 Works
+5 The Status bar appears across the bottom of the window and displays the current location of the insertion point, page number and word count.
+You can access additional information such as Section number, Column number, and so on, by right clicking on the Status bar.

+Dialog box launchers are positioned in the bottom right corner of some groups of commands on the ribbon.
+Clicking on a dialog box launcher opens a dialog box with additional options relating to that group of commands.

+The Scroll bar indicates your current position in the document and lets you move to other positions in the document by clicking or dragging the bar.
+The arrows can also be used to move through the document.

+The View buttons and the Zoom slider are used to change the view and to increase or decrease the zoom ratio for your document.

+How MICROSOFT WORD 2016 WORKS

-The Word 2013 screen has three key areas.
+The Word 2016 screen has three key areas.
 The data you type is placed on a page.
 The data can be manipulated using commands on the ribbon.
-The page is part of a larger entity known as a document or file, and changes to the file are controlled in Backstage view.
-These key components are described on this page.
+The page is part of a larger entity known as a document